progician/d-antlr-grammar/README.md

 # Install

 The d-antlr-grammar project is essentially a simple Java test application for which you need to obtain the sources and build.
 As a requisite you'lln need the ANTLR parser generator.
-The currently working version is the v3.4.
+The currently working version is the v3.4 which is included in the package and therefore there's no need for extra installation.

 You can check out the source code with the following command: